btt-t/Adonis-Configurator/README.md

 ## Issues

 Is something not working correctly?
-File an issue under the Issues tab, and we'll try sort it out there.
+File an issue under the Issues tab, and I'll try sort it out there.

 ## Contributing